fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 ```

-### Library additions (reflective execution of task creation)
+### Library additions (inline residue for reflective execution of task creation)

-The following are added to FSharp.Core to support reflective execution of quotations that create tasks:
+The following are necessarily revealed in the public surface area of FSharp.Core to support reflective execution of quotations that create tasks, as part of the inline residue of the corresponding inlined builder methods:
 ```fsharp
 type TaskBuilder =
     static member RunDynamic: code: TaskCode<'T, 'T> -> Task<'T>